alexbthomas/VirtualFridge/README.md

 # VirtualFridge
-This program was created using repl.it
-This is a virtual fridge program written in C.
+My goal with this project was to practice File I/O and structs in C.

-Please click the following link to access program: https://replit.com/join/cyfhhzvz-kurts03
+Click the following link to access program: https://replit.com/join/cyfhhzvz-kurts03